The New Enterprise Design

 As circumstantial it may appear to people who don't care for starship designs (or other technology), the size of the new Enterprise may mark the difference between a parallel universe within the existing canon on one side, and a complete reboot, a new science fiction universe in which different rules apply than in Star Trek so far.
 The USS Kelvin is another trouble spot in the field of starships.
 Because the Kelvin, which predates the creation of the parallel universe, starts the trend of ships being much larger than any 23rd century vessel we know so far, including the Excelsior.
 It has a crew of 800, twice as many as on the original Enterprise 30 years later in the Prime Universe.
 Yet, it is supposed to be just a survey vessel.
 The fanboyish Vengeance with its supposed length of one mile and its silly back story is a still worse problem.
 Along with a certain "homage" in STID it is a reason not to take this universe seriously any longer, at least not as a canonical parallel universe.

 The discussion about the new Enterprise reminds me of the "Akiraprise" controversy a couple of years ago.
-The Abramsverse with its lead ship, however, has damaged Star Trek's continuity more fundamentally than Enterprise ever could.
+The Abramsverse with its lead ship, however, has damaged Star Trek's continuity more substantially than Enterprise ever could.
 The "Akiraprise" NX-01 could fit into the design lineage just because the series was set more than 100 years prior to TOS - and visually it is not as big a deal as I initially thought.
 In "In a Mirror, Darkly" the Mirror NX-01 and the TOS Defiant even appeared side by side.